iantmn/iantmn.github.io/_posts/2023-2-13-MinorCapstoneAI.md

 ---
-title: "Capstone of the Minor Engineering with Artificial Intelligence"
+title: "🤖 Capstone of the Minor Engineering with Artificial Intelligence"
 date: 2023-02-13
 categories: [Projects, 🖥️ Software Development]
 tags: [Education 🎓, AI 🤖]
 pin: true
 ---

+For the full report, [click here!](/assets/capstoneAI-report.pdf)

 For my minor Engineering with Artificial Intelligence I did a capstone project.
 The goal of this project was to create a tool that enables Industrial Designers to analyse how a product is used in the real world using sensors.
 Normally this is done by using a video camera and manually analysing the video.
 This is a time consuming process and it is difficult to get accurate results.
 The tool we created uses a machine learning model to analyse the sensor data and automatically detect the usage of the product.
 This way the Industrial Designer can get accurate results in a short amount of time.